Skip to content

 The Truth in Lending Act (TILA) protects you against inaccurate and unfair credit billing and credit card practices.
 It requires lenders to provide you with loan cost information so that you can comparison shop for certain types of loans.

 The Equity in Athletics Disclosure Act (EADA) requires the Secretary of Education to collect information and provide Congress a report on financial and statistical information on men and women’s collegiate sports.
-As an institution that participates in a Student Financial Aid program, the Northern Wyoming Community College District participates in the collection of data.
+As an institution that participates in a Student Financial Aid program, Sheridan College participates in the collection of data.

 EADA Annual Summary Report